-Talking salary with a new employer can be a tricky time – you don’t have a job offer yet, you don’t want to seem greedy or jeopardise the opportunity, but at the same time, you need to maximise your worth.
+Talking salary with a new employer can be a tricky time – you don’t have a job offer yet, you don’t want to seem greedy or jeopardise the opportunity, but at the same time you need to make sure you’re paid what you’re worth.

 - Know your value

 - Have the salary discussion early and be open